the-teachingRSE-project/competencies/competencies.md

 They work with a varying and diverse set of colleagues that might include other developers, support unit staff and academics of different fields and all career stages.
-This situation yields a specific set of challenges RSEs should be aware of to consciously make ethically sound judgment calls.
+This situation yields a specific set of challenges RSEs should be aware of to consciously make ethically sound judgement calls.
 We list some example areas that could be addressed in RSE courses or workshops.

 ## Handling of data and personal data